Depression and Anxiety

 Depending on the coping skills you have and the amount or type of stress you are faced with, you may begin to feel overwhelmed.
 This may show up in psychological or physical symptoms.
 If you are worrying constantly, having trouble concentrating, using alcohol more, are more irritable, feel overwhelmed, are having trouble sleeping or difficulty relaxing, psychotherapy may be beneficial.
 The role of a therapist is not to "fix" you.
 Therapy is a process and it will require a commitment for any real change to occur.

 What To Expect From Therapy

-Whether you are visiting the Etobicoke office or being seen online, your first session will involve an initial assessment of your overall well being as well as an intake of your personal history.
+Your first session will involve an initial assessment of your overall well-being as well as an intake of your personal history.
 This information assists to inform treatment planning.
 We will talk about any goals or expectations that you have and you will also have the chance to ask questions.
-Subsequent therapy sessions are 50 minutes in length and are unique to each individual's treatment plan.
+Subsequent therapy sessions are 45 minutes in length and are unique to each individual's treatment plan.

 Please note: We do not offer crisis intervention.
 If you are in crisis, please contact your family doctor, go to your nearest hospital, call the Ontario Mental Health Helpline at 1-866-531-2600 or call 911.

 Start Your Therapy Journey Today.
 Book Online Now.